dnsimple/dnsimple-support/content/articles/two-factor-authentication.markdown

 When you enable two-factor authentication, a recovery code is created as a safeguard.
 The recovery code is used to disable two-factor authentication for a user account when you can't generate a token with the authenticator app, for example because you lost the device where the authenticator was installed.

 <warning>
 The recovery code **is the only way to recover access to your account** in case you can't generate a two-factor token.
 Therefore, make sure to store the recovery code in a safe and secure place.
+We cannot disable two-factor authentication without this recovery code!
 </warning>

 When you enter a valid recovery code, the two-factor protection will be immediately disabled.
 You will need to enable it again, with a new barcode and recovery code, to keep your account protected.